backand/docs/source/includes/_integrations.md

 });

 ```

-Replace <your object name> with the object associated with the action you created, and you are ready to send messages via Mailgun!
+Next, add the client-side JavaScript code to your app's code base.
+Replace `<your object name>` with the object associated with the action you created, and you are ready to send messages via Mailgun!

 ## SendGrid
 SendGrid is a cloud-based SMTP provider that allows you to send email without having to maintain email servers.
 SendGrid manages all of the technical details, from scaling the infrastructure to ISP outreach and reputation monitoring to whitelist services and real time analytics.